zitengzela/LegionCore-7.3.5V2/README.md

 - Eye of Azshara
 - Halls of Valor
 - Maw of Souls
-- Micro Holidays
 - Neltharions Lair
 - Return To Karazhan
 - The Arcway
-- The Emerald Nightmare
-- The Nighthold
 - The Seat of The Triumvirate
+- Vault of the Wardens
+- Violet Hold Legion
+Raids:
+- Antorus The Burning Throne
 - Tomb of Sargeras
 - Trial of Valor
-- Vault of the Wardens
-- Violet Hold Legion
+- The Nighthold
+- The Emerald Nightmare
+Misc:
 - Invasion point Argus
 - Invasion point world bosses
-- Sentinax
 - World bosses legion
+- Micro Holidays

 Draenor
 - Auchindoun